Bio-MEMS: Microfluidics

 An interesting approach combining electrokinetic phenomena and microfluidics is digital microfluidics.
 In digital microfluidics, a substrate surface is micropatterned with electrodes and selectively activated.
 Manipulation of small fluid droplets occurs via electrowetting, which is the phenomenon where an electric field changes the wettability of an electrolyte droplet on a surface.

-BioMEMs Flow Control
+Flow control

 Lithographic methods for microfluidic device manufacturing are ineffective in forming the screw-type mechanisms used in macroscale valves.
 Therefore, microfluidic devices require alternative flow control techniques, a number of which are currently popular:

 Quake Valves

 Schematic of a quake valve, with process fluid channel perpendicular and out of plane with the control fluid channel.

 One inexpensive method of producing valves with fast actuation times and variable flow restriction is multilayer soft lithography (MSL).
 Valves produced through this fabrication technique are called Quake valves, because they were first created in the lab of Stephen Quake at Stanford University.
 The basic scheme involves two perpendicular flow conduits separated by an impermeable elastomeric membrane at their intersection.
 Controlled air flow passes through one conduit while the process fluid passes through the other.
 A pressure gradient between the two conduits, which is tuned by changing the control air flow rate, causes the membrane to deform and obstruct flow in the process channel.
 In MSL, the channels for both the process fluid and the control fluid are cast out of an elastomeric mold, making it an entirely additive manufacturing process.